Jordan Shotwell

 If you're on monthly billing today, you can switch to annual before your cutoff to lock in your current plan pricing for another year.
 That's a real lever if you're on Business and don't want the bandwidth tradeoff, or if you're on Basic and want to dodge the monthly jump.

 If you're on CMS: No action required.
-You're getting upgraded automatically and the price bump is small.
+You'll be upgraded automatically and the price bump is small.
 If you want to lock in $23/month for another year, switch to annual billing before your cutoff.

 If you're on Business: Pull your bandwidth usage.
 If you're consistently under 50GB, you'll save money.
 If you run heavier (video, high traffic, gated downloads), plan for a bandwidth add-on, or lock in your current $39/month annual rate by switching to yearly billing.

-If you're on Basic monthly: Move to annual before your cutoff.
-The monthly jump from $18 to $25 is the sharpest change in the announcement.
+If you're on Basic monthly: Move to annual billing before your cutoff to save a few dollars.
+The monthly jump from $18 to $25 is a bit steeper.

 If you're outgrowing self-serve: Look at Team before stitching together a Workspace plan plus add-ons.
-Especially relevant if you need Localization, AEO agents, or governance features like page branching and activity logs.
+Definitely worth considering if you need Localization, AEO agents, or governance features like page branching and activity logs (these are more useful than you think, and we get requests for page branching and activity logs all the time).

-The headline is that Webflow is consolidating, not nickel-and-diming.
+These updates seem promising, and I'm glad Webflow's moving towards more flexible plans and unlocking Enterprise features.
 Most B2B marketing sites land in better shape after this update than before it.
-The CMS plan was always slightly underpowered for content-heavy SaaS sites, and the Business plan was overkill for some.
-Premium splits the difference at a price closer to CMS.
+The CMS plan was always slightly underpowered for content-heavy SaaS sites, and the Business plan was overkill for some, but the new Premium plan splits the difference at a reasonable price.

 AI credits are now infrastructure.
 Webflow is positioning AI usage the way it positions bandwidth: a metered resource bundled into your plan.
 Expect more AI-native features to follow this pricing model.